Finkes/github-action-comment-test/README.md

 2. click on create App

-3. (optional) Upload an image for your bot/app(e.g. CLA Assistant 😎)
+3. (optional) Upload an image for your bot/app

 4. create private key by clicking **Generate a private key** and save the file on your computer.
 You'll later have to copy the content of this file into a secret of your GitHub Action.